JimiLimbo/webHostTest/README.md

 # webHostTest
-Hosting a website from github
+Testing how to host a website from github.